Strategies

 • Develop new mobilization campaigns that specifically focus on speeding and aggressive driving.
 Prioritize enforcement on corridors with high levels of pedestrian activity or with a high frequency of crashes related to speeding and aggressive driving.

-• Expand and strengthen the Drug Evaluation and Classification program by training more officers in Standardized Field Sobriety Testing (SFST), Advanced Roadside Impaired Driving Enforcement (ARIDE) and Drug Recognition Experts (DRE).
+• Expand and strengthen the Drug Evaluation and Classification program by training more officers in Standardized Field Sobriety Testing, Advanced Roadside Impaired Driving Enforcement and Drug Recognition Experts.

 • Train all officers in identifying signs of impaired and distracted driving and prioritize disrupting these behaviors during routine patrols.